nishant050/render-dashboard-app/readme.md

 FormData

-Uploads a single file to the specified path within the form data.
+File Explorer: Uploads a single file to the specified path.

 POST